For families of nonspeaking children

 Learn about the 'speller' community — nonspeaking and minimally speaking autistic individuals who communicate through letterboards.
 What this means, why it matters, and how to support your child.

-Get listed in the only dedicated directory for RPM providers.
+Get listed in the only dedicated directory for RPM, S2C, and Spellers Method providers.
 Reach families who are actively searching for help right now.

 Claim Your Free Listing